ficusjs/ficusjs/site/app/src/docs/components.md

 ### `updated` function

-The `updated` hook will be invoked each time the component has been moved or reconnected to the DOM.
+The `updated` hook will be invoked each time the component state changes.

+It is also invoked when the component has been moved or is reconnected to the DOM.
 This is triggered by the custom element [`connectedCallback`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) lifecycle callback.

+The component's DOM will have updated when this hook runs and may trigger before the components contents have been fully rendered.

 ```js
 {